-Often we are asked how many tries are in a vial of donor sperm.
+A common question from our clients is, “how many tries are in a vial of donor sperm?”
 The short answer is that one vial equals one try.
-Sperm Banks split the Sperm Donor’s sample into several cryovials dependent on the volume, count, and motility of his fresh analysis.

-Most IUI and ICI vials have a minimum of 10 million Total Motile Cells (TMC) in the vial, and IVF or ART vials have a minimum of 5 million TMC.
-IVF and ART prep vials have less sperm because IVF requires fewer cells than insemination.
-Some clinics will also combine two ART/IVF vials to do an insemination.
+The Fairfax Specimen Standard for IUI and ICI vials is 10 million Total Motile Cells (TMC) in the vial, and IVF or ART vials have a minimum of 5 million TMC.
+ART vials have fewer sperm because ART procedures require fewer cells than insemination; > 6 million TMC.
+Some providers will combine two ART/IVF vials to do the insemination.